thoughtbot/climate_control/README.md

 executed within the block is not for `ClimateControl` to manage or modify.
 See the tests for more detail about the specific behaviors.

+## Thread safety

+Climate Control is inherently thread-unsafe since it modifies the content of the global `ENV` variable.
+This means that this gem should be avoided in a multi-threaded environment.

+Internally, this gem mitigates the thread-safety issue by locking a mutex while modifying `ENV`.
+This means that calls to `ClimateControl.modify` in different threads will not conflict with one another.
+However, these calls will conflict with any other code in your application that reads to or writes from `ENV`.
+This means that this gem could be considered thread-safe if and only if no thread in your app reads to or writes from `ENV` while `ClimateControl.modify` is executing.

+A caveat of the mutex locking is that only one call to `ClimateControl.modify` can be run concurrently.
+This could become a concurrency bottleneck in your application.

 ## Why Use Climate Control?

 By following guidelines regarding environment variables outlined by the